loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/auto-snapshots/README.md

 - vCluster Platform Demo Generator / GitHub path: snapshots are pushed to GHCR
 - self-contained `vind` path:
-  snapshots are rendered to the Forgejo OCI registry that is installed inside the local `vind` cluster

-The self-contained `vind` path does this so you do not need to introduce S3 just to demonstrate snapshots locally.
+  snapshots also use GHCR for now

 The OCI image location therefore depends on how the repo was rendered:

 - generator / GitHub:
   `oci://ghcr.io/{REPLACE_ORG_NAME}/{REPLACE_REPO_NAME}`
 - self-contained `vind`:
-  `oci://{REPLACE_OCI_REGISTRY_HOST}/{REPLACE_ORG_NAME}/{REPLACE_REPO_NAME}`
+  `oci://ghcr.io/{REPLACE_ORG_NAME}/{REPLACE_REPO_NAME}`

 The corresponding credential secret also differs by render path:

 - the original path keeps the GHCR-style secret naming
-- the self-contained path renders the projected secret name used by the Forgejo registry bootstrap
+- the self-contained path still uses the rendered projected secret name, but it should contain GHCR credentials instead of Forgejo credentials

 ## Self-Contained vind Notes